A creamy, frothy “egg coffee” (ca phe trung) in Vietnam

 That night Ruth got a message from our old friend Marion from Vang Vieng asking if we wanted to go with her, Kayla and some other travellers on a river boat up the Mekong to the Buddhist caves.
 I vaguely remember mumbling something to the effect of “yes” and then passing out for good.

-The next day we met up with the others (Marion, Kayla, Kush, Irene and some other guy whose name I forget, but who was very cool all the same) at the dock.
+The next day we met up with the others (Marion, Kayla, Kush, Irene and Matt) at the dock.
 Anticipating a long day, I came armed with a beer.
 It was when somebody mentioned a “whisky village” that I started to get really excited.

 We set sail on the Mekong, beer in hand as usual.
 Destination?
 The “Whisky Village”!
 Oh, and some caves…